 West Perth’s triumph was popular with most of the football-loving public as East Fremantle had been a dominant force since the turn of the century.
 However, it would be another twenty-seven years before the Cardinals again enjoyed premiership success.
 By common consent, the best player afield was West Perth defender Horrie Bant, who was in his first season with the Cardinals.
 He later played in the VFL with St Kilda and Essendon, had three separate stints with Subiaco, and spent the 1913 season with VFA club Prahran.

-The challenge final drew a crowd of 6,000.
+The challenge final (if such indeed it was) drew a crowd of 6,000.